alexuvarovskyi/mlp/generate_data/README.md

 # Synthetic Data Generation

-We are solving an pbejct detection taks, so we are working with images.
+We are solving an obejct detection taks, so we are working with images.
 And we tried two ways of generating data, the first:
 - Generate annotatiopn by ChatGPT4o
 - Generate photorealystic images by DALL-E 3